 Mr. Tallberg's practice includes the defense of public entities and officials, including law enforcement, educators, professional liability defense, employment practices liability, and business litigation.
-He has tried more than twenty cases to verdict or court judgment including claims of wrongful death, civil rights claims under 42 U.S.C. § 1983 for unreasonable force, false arrest, TASER deployments, unlawful search and seizure, First Amendment retaliation, assault, negligence, breach of contract, and CUTPA.
+He has tried more than thirty cases to verdict or court judgment including more than twenty federal civil rights cases involving claims of wrongful death, civil rights claims under 42 U.S.C. § 1983 for unreasonable force, police shootings, TASER deployments, false arrest, unlawful search and seizure, First Amendment retaliation, assault, negligence, breach of contract, and CUTPA.

 Mr. Tallberg is a former Chairman of the Rocky Hill Charter Revision Commission and serves as a Hearing Officer by appointment of the Rocky Hill Town Manager.
 He has been a member of the Executive Committee of the Connecticut Bar Association's Federal Practice Section since 2010.
 In 2015, he was appointed by the Judges of the United States District Court for the District of Connecticut to serve on the Local Civil Rules Advisory Committee.
 Mr. Tallberg is a past recipient of the Connecticut Law Tribune "New Leaders of the Law" Award.
 From 2004 until 2016, he served as an appointee of the Governor on the Connecticut Police Officer Standards and Training Council ("POST").
-In January 2020, Mr. Tallberg was appointed by the Enfield Town Council to serve as Enfield Town Attorney.
+Since January 2020, Mr. Tallberg has served as Town Attorney for the Town of Enfield.
+In November 2021, he was appointed to serve as East Hartford’s Corporation Counsel.

-Mr. Tallberg is a member of the Federal Bar Council, Connecticut Bar Association, Hartford County Bar Association, Defense Research Institute, Connecticut Defense Lawyers Association, and Connecticut Association of Municipal Attorneys. firstname.lastname@example.org
+Mr. Tallberg is a member of the Federal Bar Council, Connecticut Bar Association, Hartford County Bar Association, Defense Research Institute, Connecticut Defense Lawyers Association, and he serves as an elected member of the Board of Directors of the Connecticut Association of Municipal Attorneys ("CAMA"). firstname.lastname@example.org

 Patrick D. Allen is a partner and graduate of Middlebury College.
 He received his J.D., cum laude, from Quinnipiac University School of Law, where he was a Dean's Scholar and earned Distinguished Academic Achievement Awards for Advanced Legal Writing and Medical Malpractice.
 While in law school, he interned with the Connecticut State's Attorneys' Offices in both Meriden and New Haven.
 Mr. Allen was admitted to the Connecticut Bar in 2007, and is also admitted to the United States District Court for the District of Connecticut and the Second Circuit Court of Appeals.